-There are many things you can do to your living room to make it more navigable.
-First, start off by giving yourself seating options.
-What I mean by this is choose about three main pieces that allow you to change how you sit.
+There are a few things you can do to your living room to make it more navigable.
+Start off by giving yourself seating options.
+Choose three main pieces that allow you to change up where you sit.

-Of course, you have your comfy couch, but add a firm arm chair so you have a variety of surfaces to choose from on any given day.
+If you have a great comfy couch, add a firm arm chair so you that have a variety of surfaces to choose from on any given day.
 You might also want to add a reclining chair.
 That way you have a comfortable solution to relax on those days you’re feeling sore.

 Be sure that when you are placing furniture in a space to not over do it.
 If the area simply doesn’t allow you to have three big pieces, don’t force them to fit.
 If you avoid clutter, you will avoid falls.

 Attempt to find round side tables rather than square or rectangle tables.
 The reason for this tip is that it always hurts much more ramming your leg or hip into a corner than it does when you hit a rounder edge.
 This will save you some bumps and bruises along the way.

-A great alternative to a rectangle coffee table is an oversized ottoman.
-You can place a decorative try on it to make up for the loss of the coffee table.
-Cushioned ottomans are also great because if you do ever hit your leg on in, it won’t hurt at all.
+A great alternative to a rectangular coffee table is an oversized ottoman.
+You can place a decorative serving tray on it to make up for the loss of the coffee table.
+Cushioned ottomans are also great because if you do ever bump into it, you’ll hardly notice.

 Find the Right Floorplan

 The best floorplan for us aging adults is a flat one.
-The less hazard for tripping the better.
-So, try to eliminate the using the stairs in your home if you aren’t confident you’ll make it to the top.
+The less hazard for tripping, the better.
+Try to eliminate the using the stairs in your home if you aren’t confident you’ll make it to the top.

 Like I’ve said in a past post, I’m an advocate for using the stairs to get some exercise in for the day, but if it means risking injury, just avoid them.